microsoft/PrimeDNS/README.md

 		```
 	- This will help your team to maintain your own personalized config files that won't get overwritten with every update to PrimeDNS.

+# Important

+Once you stop PrimeDns from running, you need to clear the PrimeDns section from hosts file as otherwise the last PrimeDns section written to your host will remain there forever? :no_mouth:

 # Contributing